huijing/slides/95-cssconf-2021/README.md

 What we would do today, would be to apply separate style rules depending on the card's parent container.
 And even then, it can be unwieldy because the query is based solely on the width of the entire viewport.

 Now, when we define the `container-type` property on an element, its children can respond according its behaviour.
-I'm using `inline-size` here because I'm querying along the inline axis.
-So if I change it to `block-size`, it's not going to work.
+I've set it to `size` because I want to the layout to change based on a the size of the container.
 But now, my card component styles are much less specific because I don't have to worry about the size of its parent container at different viewport sizes.

+There is also the `container-name` property, which is used by the `@container` rules to filter which query containers are being targeted.
+So maybe you want to query the width of the parent container, but also the height of the main content wrapper.
+You can write 2 separate queries targeting each of the 2 different containers.

 We are in early days now, and the implementation we have to play with cover the dimensional queries, which are based on the sizing of the container.
 But if you peek into the specification, you'll see that we potentially will be getting style queries, for things like the colour of the element or some other computed style value.